 CPAs are precluded from providing any assurance on matters relating to solvency or the ability for an individual or business to service its debt and meet its other long-term obligations.
 Matters relating to solvency are subject to legal interpretation under the Federal Bankruptcy Code and various state fraudulent conveyance and transfer statutes.
 Because these matters are not clearly defined in an accounting sense and are subject to varying interpretations, CPAs don’t have suitable criteria to evaluate a subject matter or make an assertion.
 However, I can provide a number of other types of responses or activities that address the concerns in a request.

 Determining the Proper Response

-We can provide a response that states factual information or we might need to provide a more formal report, assuming the CPA has performed sufficient procedures and has a basis for the report.
+It makes sense to clarify and confirm the specific verification request.
+We can provide a response that states factual information, or we might need to provide a more specific type of report, assuming the CPA has performed sufficient procedures and has a basis for the report.
 I may respond verbally or via email, form letter or other written channels.

 Types of responses I can provide

 Depending on the request, we may need to provide additional services, such as performing:

 • An audit, review or compilation of financial statements;

 • An examination, review or compilation of pro forma financial information;